christianmkg/mkgmarketingweb/_posts/2012-03-29-how-useful-is-dynamic-media-pricing.md

 	<li>After purchasing the impression, will the RTB platform be able to back into the agreed-upon key performance benchmark?</li>
 </ol>
 <h2><em>Companies like the aforementioned Data Xu make 100,000 decisions per second when evaluating impressions in real time!</em></h2>
-The examples listed above are just three of <em>hundredâ€™s of thousandsÂ </em>that RTB systems utilize to make purchasing through their platforms moreÂ efficientÂ and effective.
+The examples listed above are just three of <em>hundred€™s of thousands </em>that RTB systems utilize to make purchasing through their platforms more efficient and effective.
-<h2><em>How does your company use RTB to make media plans moreÂ efficient?</em></h2>
+<h2><em>How does your company use RTB to make media plans more efficient?</em></h2>